 Ashley Hay (Australian)

 Ashley Hay is a novelist and essayist whose awards include the Foundation of Australian Literary Studies’ Colin Roderick Award, the NSW Premier’s Literary Awards Peoples’ Choice, and the Bragg/UNSW Press Prize for Science Writing.
 Her writing has been shortlisted for awards including the Commonwealth Writers' Prize and Queensland Literary Awards, and longlisted for prizes including the International IMPAC Dublin Literary Award and the Miles Franklin.
 Her novels include The Body in the Clouds and A Hundred Small Lessons.
 She is the editor of Griffith Review.

 Kate Evans (Australian)

-Kate Evans is a broadcaster on ABC RN's Books and Arts and Books Plus programs.
-She has a PhD in history, a lot of books, and many questions.
+Kate Evans presents The Bookshelf on ABC Radio National (with Cassie McCullagh).
+She has a PhD in history, a lot of books and regrets neither.